pulukuriBhavya/EPAI_Session6/README.md

 ### Session 6.py
 ***

-Session5.py helps getting hands on concepts of Functional Parameters.
+Session6.py implements poker game with 2 players with the help of First Class Functions.

-- time_it() function calculates the average time taken to run a function.
-Input parameters for time_it() function are function_name (to be called), *args(parameters of the function 'function_name'), repetitions (number of time the function needs to be called), **Kwargs(parameters of the function 'function_name' )
+- create_cards_lambda() function creates a deck of cards using lamba, map and zip functions.
+Input parameters for create_cards_lambda() are values and suits
-- squared_power_list() function returns a list constiting of numbers raised to the power of given range.
-Input parameters for squared_power_list() function are num(number to be raised to the power), start (start of range of power), end( end of range of power).
+- create_cards() function creates a deck of cards manually.
+Input parameters for create_cards() are values and suits
-- polygon_area() function returns the area of given polygon.
-Input parameters for polygon_area() function are length(length of side of polygon),sides (number of sides to polygon)
+- cards_eval() function takes a set of cards and returns the rank of the set of cards according to the hierarchial order.
+Input parameters for cards_eval() function is a set of cards
-- temp_converter() function returns the temperature after converting.
-Input parameters for temp_converter() function are temperature, temp_given_in (temperature given in 'c' or 'f')
+- cards_conversion() function converts special values of cards like king etc to numerical values.
+Input parameters for cards_conversion() function is a set of cards
-- speed_converter() function returns the speed after conversion.
-Input parameters for speed_converter() function are speed, dist, time.
+- poker() function returns the winner among the two players.
+Input parameters for poker() function are set of cards of 2 palyers.

 ### test_session6.py